Check-Kiting: How To See the Warning Signs

-Having insufficient funds in a checking account can result in situations like check bouncing and check kiting.
+Having insufficient funds in a checking account can result in situations like checks bouncing and check-kiting.
 A bounced check can’t be processed because the account holder doesn’t have enough money in the checking account available for payment.

-Check kiting adds the element of fraudulent misrepresentation of writing bad checks to increase a financial position at more than one bank.
-Keep reading to learn how check kiting works and how to avoid it.
+Check-kiting adds the element of fraudulent misrepresentation of writing bad checks to increase a financial position at more than one bank or fraudulently depositing those funds into another account.
+Keep reading to learn how to avoid this form of check fraud.

 - You write a check from a bank account that has insufficient funds.